How to Plan the Best 3 Days in Valletta, Malta

 Explore Valletta at night

 There’s no need to wonder about where to eat in Valletta because this small city is filled with incredible eateries that cater to everyone.
-From fantastic Italian food to fresh seafood and modern dining experiences, Valletta really is a paradise for foodies and you won’t have to walk far from your accommodation to find some of the best restaurants in Valletta.
+From fantastic Italian food to fresh seafood and modern dining experiences, Valletta really is a paradise for foodies.
+You won’t have to walk far from your accommodation to find some of the best restaurants in Valletta either.
+Here are the best food spots we came across while spending 3 days in Valletta.

 Trattoria Romana Zero Sei

 There are of course other pasta dishes such as Cacio e Pepe and Amatriciana on the menu too.
-Everything is homemade and fresh including their starters and desserts such as tiramisu.
-Zero Sei is a relatively budget friendly place to eat in Valletta but make sure you either arrive when it opens or book a table in advance because it’s always fully booked by locals and tourists.
-We loved it so much we came back twice in one trip!
+Everything is homemade and fresh including their starters and desserts, such as tiramisu.
+Zero Sei is a relatively budget friendly place to eat in Valletta but make sure you either arrive when it opens or book a table in advance because it’s always fully booked.
+We enjoyed it so much we came back twice during our 3 days in Valletta – it’s that good!

 The Black Egg